-This episode reviews some of the happenings that American and Allied soldiers experienced during WWII.
+This episode of the History with Mark Bielski podcast reviews some of the happenings that American and Allied soldiers experienced during WWII.
 There are a few items from the home front and some from where the fighting occurred, as well as a few snippets from behind enemy lines.

 First, a mention that I forgot to include in the last episode.
 On Christmas Day 1868, US president Andrew Johnson extended amnesty and a full pardon “to all and to every person who, directly or indirectly, participated in the late insurrection or rebellion.”